adirz101/gamedev-ide/docs/DEVELOPMENT.md

-# GameDev IDE - Development & Migration Guide
+# GameDev IDE - Development Guide

-How to migrate features from the Electron prototype to VS Code extensions.
+How to build, run, and develop features for GameDev IDE.

 ---